rust-lang/rust/text/0000-impl-specialization.md

 least a crate-local concern.
 Like the alternative rule above, it could be added backwards compatibly if needed, since it only enables new cases.

+### Singleton non-default wins

+@pnkfelix suggested the following rule, which allows overlap so long as there is a unique non-default item.

+> For any given type-based lookup, either:
+>
+>  0. There are no results (error)
+>
+>  1. There is only one lookup result, in which case we're done (regardless of
+>     whether it is tagged as default or not),
+>
+>  2. There is a non-empty set of results with defaults, where exactly one
+>     result is non-default -- and then that non-default result is the answer,
+>     *or*
+>
+>  3. There is a non-empty set of results with defaults, where 0 or >1 results
+>     are non-default (and that is an error).

+This rule is arguably simpler than the one proposed in this RFC, and can accommodate the examples we've presented throughout.
+It would also support some of the cases this RFC cannot, because the default/non-default distinction can be used to specify an ordering between impls when the subset ordering fails to do so.
+For that reason, it is not forward-compatible with the main proposal in this RFC.

+The downsides are:

+- Because actual dispatch occurs at monomorphization, errors are generated quite late, and only at use sites, not impl sites.
+That moves traits much more in the direction of C++ templates.

+- It's less scalable/compositional: this alternative design forces the "specialization hierarchy" to be flat, in particular ruling out multiple levels of increasingly-specialized blanket impls.

 # Unresolved questions

 Finally, there are a few important questions not yet addressed by this RFC: